See the Sounds with Phonetic Components and Visual Patterns

 My web stats tell me that quite a few people have been googling “the kanji code pdf”.
 Please be aware that I self-published the book with my own savings, paying the graphic designer a decent Australian rate.
 Even though the book is getting good Amazon rankings, this has not amounted to big bucks and I have barely broken even.
 I am certainly nowhere near being paid for the months of labour I spent in 2018 collating the lists of phonetic components, kanji examples and indexes.
 I get a very small proportion of the print book amount as most of it goes to printing and the distributors.

 I did a lot of the work for The Kanji Code after my 2 year old son went to bed each night, after a long day either teaching or parenting.
 I didn’t run a Kickstarter campaign, I just used my own funds and I would just like to receive some payment for all the hard work I put in which will hopefully help lots of people learn kanji.
-I don’t have a university or large publisher behind me yet because I am a casual academic so this is not considered the university’s book.
-All the marketing is up to little old me!
+I don’t have a university or large publisher behind me.
+I have done all the marketing myself.
 If one day a big publisher decides to buy the book, I will remove this message.

 The print book is comparable in cost with similar textbooks, and the ebook is the cost of a cheap lunch in all regions.
 I have deliberately lowered the price in the emerging markets to make it more affordable.
 So please support our small press by paying for your copy https://amzn.to/2KWFQXD